 300ml light soy sauce

 2 tablespoon brown sugar

 - Add soy sauce into a small saucepan along with the brown sugar and half the amount of water.
 Bring it to the boil then turn down the gas power to it’s lowest setting.

-- Mix potato starch or corn flour with the other half amount of the water and slowly stir it into the mixture on the stove.
-The soy sauce should be getting thicker and thicker during cooking as the potato starch or corn flour will enhance the density of the soy sauce.
+- Mix potato starch or cornflour with the other half amount of the water and slowly stir it into the mixture on the stove.
+The soy sauce should be getting thicker and thicker during cooking as the potato starch, or corn flour will enhance the density of the soy sauce.

 - Once it has reached the right density, turn off the stove immediately and taste it to check the flavor.
 You can add a little bit of salt if you like it a bit stronger.
-After it has cooled down keep it in a clean and dry container or bottle and store it in the fridge.
+After the sauce has cooled down keep it in a clean and dry container or bottle and store it in the fridge.